Harness the True Power of a Top Book Writing Coach

 - A Therapist: Weekly calls with your coach can be therapeutic and grounding.
 That is great!
 But it is important to note that the bulk of your coaching calls should be focused on the contents of your book.
 It can be easy to talk for thirty minutes about your job or your partner or something that happened that completely ruined your day.
 Your coach is there for you but not as a therapist.
 Your coach may ask questions to help you determine the best course of action for one of your characters but cannot do the same for you in your real life.

 - A Copywriter or Proofreader: Depending on the level of coaching you feel is most appropriate for your project, your writing coach may be helping you write a little copy here and there.
-RTC also offers full manuscript development and other writing services.
+RTC also offers other content services.
 However, your coach is not there to write the entire book for you.
 Instead, they will support and guide you as you write your own book, offering suggestions along the way.
 They will offer a little bit of editing advice, but ultimately you will want to explore comprehensive editing and proofreading options either with RTC or on your own.

 - A Best Friend: When you go on a long journey with someone, you’re bound to develop a friendship along the way.
 The same can be said for book coaching.
 However, the relationship between a book-writing coach and an author is strictly a professional one.
 You may find articles or interesting things in your life that you want to share with your coach because it will add something to your book.
 Wonderful!
 However, reaching out and sharing personal information on a regular basis that has nothing to do with your book project is crossing into BFF territory.
 That is not what your coach is there for.